Leadership Conversations 2026-2027

 (* 1pm – 3pm)

-This is a unique opportunity to be in a longitudinal learning conversation with fellow leaders over a period of 6 months.
-It is a forum in which we will openly share and honestly examine our own responses as leaders to events and experiences as they unfold over time.
+Leader to Leader is a unique opportunity to be in a longitudinal learning conversation with fellow leaders over a period of 6 months.

 See the Agenda